-When we build and plant a new pond we find that two or three years after construction, and sometimes sooner, plant growth will have progressed to a stage that requires a small amount of annual pond maintenance.
+When we build and plant up a new pond we find that two or three years after construction, and sometimes sooner, plant growth will have progressed to a stage that requires a small amount of annual pond maintenance.
 Even on a large pond this need not be a major task if done annually.

 Dead plant material should be removed from the pond in late winter or early spring, preferably before new growth appears above the surface of the pond, although aquatic plant maintenance can be carried out at any time of the year.
 Removal of organic material can also help to reduce the chance of algae and blanket weed developing.
 This is because plant material breaks down into the nutrients that are the food source of algae.